Recently purchased land in the Texas countryside?

 - Archaeology . . . and more . . .

 The Texas Master Naturalist program is an excellent way to learn and connect with people who share similar interests.
 Classes will be held on Monday afternoons from 1 – 4 p.m. in Winedale, Texas and other venues in our chapter region.
 In addition to classroom lectures, there will be four or five field trips (usually on Saturdays).
 Classes begin January 20, 2020 with graduation in May.
-Watch for a preliminary class schedule to be posted here soon.
+Click here for the TMN GLC Training Schedule 2020-Prelim09-05-19.

 Applications for the 2020 class are now being accepted.
 Click here to apply online.
 Once your application has been accepted, your payment of the fee will secure your place in the class.
 EARLY BIRD REGISTRATION (tuition and membership fee) is $175 per person or $325 for a couple sharing materials.
 EARLY BIRD REGISTRATION PAYMENT must be received by November 30.
 REGISTRATIONS received on December 1 or after will be $200 per person.